BroadbandForum/obbaa/docs/architecture/device_adapter/index.md

 -   A metadata artifact that contains static information used by the Adapter Framework to relate the vendorAN instance with a VDA

-**Info:** Future releases of OB-BAA will allow VDAs to define:

--   A Default Device Template that defines how to instantiate a device with defaults for all its attributes.

 ## The Adapter Framework At Work